dabit3/react-native-wavelength-inference-demo/README.md

 git clone repo-uri
 ```

-2. Change into the directory and install the dependencies
+2. Change into the directory and install the npm dependencies

 ```sh
 npm install